b-gar/dagster-cfb/README.md

 ## Setup:
 There are two environmental variables needed for this project:
-1. An API token from College Football API that you can sign up for [here](https://collegefootballdata.com/key)
+1. An API token from College Football API that you can sign up for [here](https://collegefootballdata.com/key) (I assigned this token to environment variable "CFB_TOKEN")
-   <br> * test
-3. Google credentials file (JSON) that I point my "GOOGLE_APPLICATION_CREDENTIALS" environment variable to the location of
+2. Google credentials file (JSON) that I point my "GOOGLE_APPLICATION_CREDENTIALS" environment variable to the location of